-Publishing articles in peer-reviewed journals is an essential part of scientific development - articles from peer-reviewed support and embodying a scientific approach.
+Publishing peer-reviewed journals is an essential part of scientific development - articles from peer-reviewed support embodying a scientific approach.
 Therefore, there must be standards of ethical behavior for all parties involved in publishing, such as journal editors, reviewers, and authors.
 This guide was adopted based on Elsevier's publication ethics policy and COPE’s Code of Conduct and Best Practice Guidelines for Journal Editors (http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf).

 Duties of Editors

-Sundermann Journal Editor ensures that the peer-review process is fair, impartial and timely.
-Articles to be published in the Sundermann journal will be reviewed by at least two external and independent reviewers, and if necessary will seek additional opinions.
+Sundermann Journal Editor ensures that the peer-review process is fair, impartial, and timely.
+Articles to be published in the Sundermann journal will be reviewed by at least two external and independent reviewers, and if necessary, will seek additional opinions.
 For this purpose, editors choose reviewers who have the appropriate expertise in the relevant field and must follow best practices in avoiding fraudulent peer reviewer selection.
 The editor will also review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers to determine whether there is a potential bias.

 Sundermann journal editor shall protect the confidentiality of all material submitted to the journal and all communications with reviewers unless otherwise agreed with the relevant authors and reviewers.
 In exceptional circumstances and consultation with the publisher, the editor may share limited information with editors of other journals where deemed necessary to investigate suspected research misconduct.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the author's express written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.